Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

-Raleigh went out to get bagels.
 I’m in our hotel room watching the news.
 I’m addicted to it.
 The analysis, the retrospectives, the tributes.
 It’s satisfying.
 It hurts.
-It reminds me of losing my baby teeth.
+Like losing my baby teeth.

 We had another interview this morning.
 It was long.
-They asked us about you, about what you were like, about whether you were mentally stable, about what you’d done with that kaiju brain.
-I told them you were a rock star.
+They asked about you, about what you were like, about whether you were mentally stable, about what you’d done with that kaiju brain.
+I told them you were a rockstar.
 I told them that when I met you, you had green streaks in your hair.
-I told them that you’d saved the world just as much as I had.
+I told them you’d saved the world just as much as I had.

-After they asked us about you, they asked me about the Marshal.
+After they asked about you, they asked about the Marshal.
 They saved that for the end.
-They always save it for the end.
 They save it for the end every time.

 I hate interviews.